 Living in our area of the country, most homes are built on a slab foundation, meaning that we do not have basements or crawl spaces to provide a buffer between the earth and our ground floors.
 Our plumbing runs directly under the home – so if a slab leak should occur, water damage can quickly seep inside of our homes, causing a plumbing and interior nightmare.

-Here are a few ways to tell if you may have a slab leak.
+There are a few ways how you can tell if you can tell if you have a slab leak.
 Here are some of the most common:

 - Your water bill goes up